 - A $200 grant and application forms are available through the office of the Dean of the College of Arts and Sciences.

-- A $500 grant and application forms are available through the Office of Graduate Studies and Sponsored Research in the Old Library.
+- A $500 grant and application forms are available through the Office of Graduate Studies and the Office of Research and Sponsored Programs in the Old Library.

 How do I Get Research Space and Participants?

 Your faculty supervisor will need to help you reserve space at the university.
 This is done through a computerized room reservation system.
 Once the rooms are reserved you may recruit participants through the subject pool.
 The subject pool consists of first year psychology students.
 All approved research can utilize the subject pool.
 You must develop a sign-up sheet and place it in the hallway of the Psychology Department and give a list of times and dates to the Psychology Department secretary.
 The sign-up sheet must include: